bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 **Any PowerShell function can optionally accept data inputs from the pipeline**, hence any script can optionally accept data inputs from the pipeline, and so can any command (since it's functions all the way down).

 Because the pipeline is purely for data, it's not limited to streams of characters, **the data can be of any type**, so deep down it is in fact all objects.
-Not only can the data be of any type, it can be chunked into separate pieces, so it's not one flow other than characters, but a sequence of individual items which each get processed one-by-one.
+Not only can the data be of any type, it can be chunked into separate pieces, so it's not one flow of characters, but a sequence of individual items which each get processed one-by-one.
 While the Unix pipeline carries a constant flow of characters, making it very river-like, the PowerShell pipeline is much more **like a conveyor belt with individual pieces of data**.

 If a command supports the pipeline, then you can send arbitrarily many pieces of data to it!